-Without making this New Year’s blog post too preachy on how to set good intentions in January (which is not bad advice to be fair!) how about just spreading the word to say that its worth trying to invite in some good practices to our lives and try to be “consistent” with this to see some amazing results, also bearing in mind that if we fall off the wagon, it’s not the end of the world, there is always tomorrow.
-Let’s not be too hard on ourselves with rigid and sometimes unachievable goals, as they say, it just takes one little step to see big results over time……
+Without making this New Year’s blog post too preachy on how to set good intentions in January (which is not bad advice to be fair) how about just spreading the word that its worth trying to invite some good practice into our lives, to be consistent and see some amazing results.
+Also, bearing in mind that if we fall off the wagon, it’s not the end of the world, there is always tomorrow.
+Let’s not be too hard on ourselves with rigid and sometimes achievable goals.
+As they say, it just takes one little step to see big results over time.

 This year I’m sticking to my tried and tested rule of the 80/20 mix of bad versus good, well not even bad, just “naughty”.
 During the week this is when I really watch what goes into my mouth, reaching the staggering heights of over seven portions of fruit and veg from Monday to Friday!
 Speaking of which, I will also have a nominated fruit of the week which I will chow down on daily to ensure that I get a good mix of different vitamins and goodness from that particularly fruity offering!

-Meditation and self-reiki are also key to my routine now, to enhance my spiritual connection for my mediumship and psychic work, most importantly for mindfulness, relaxation and calmness which all equal to a stress-free life (ok, not so much stress-free but being able to manage the stress better).
+Meditation and self-Reiki are also key to my routine now, to enhance my spiritual connection for my mediumship and psychic work, most importantly for mindfulness, relaxation and calmness which all equal a stress-free life (ok, not so much stress-free but being able to manage the stress better).

-Not only should I start feeling better from the inside, but a good skin care routine will also help me to feel better on the outside.
-I will continue to use natural, organic products on my skin (knocking on the door of 40 now….this is critical!
+Not only should I start feeling better from the inside, but a good skin care routine will also help me feel better on the outside.
+I will continue to use natural, organic products on my skin (knocking on the door of forty now, this is critical!
 Haha).

 Moments Of Gratitude